SoroushSaDev/mqtt-server/README.md

 First of all clone the [mqtt-server](https://github.com/SoroushSaDev/mqtt-server) project from Github and then proceed with the installation

 **Installation tutorial is only for Microsoft Windows & Ubuntu Linux**

+*In all senarios below, use "api.go" file to build the API version & main.go for the static (default) version*

 ## Windows Installation
 To install and run the server on a Windows machine, you need to install **[Go Lang](https://go.dev/doc/install)** first.